Annabelle's Wish

-Annabelle's Wish is a 1997 American direct-to-video animated Christmas film that revolves around a young calf who aspires to fly and become one of Santa Claus's reindeer.
-Narrated by American country singer Randy Travis, it also stars voice actress Kath Soucie as the voice of Annabelle.
+Annabelle's Wish is a 1997 American direct-to-video animated Christmas film that revolves around a young calf who aspires to fly like one of Santa Claus's reindeer, while forming a friendship with Billy, a young boy who cannot talk.
+Narrated by American country singer Randy Travis, it also stars voice actress Kath Soucie as the voice of Annabelle and also features the voices of Jerry Van Dyke, Jim Varney and Clancy Brown.
 Ralph Edwards Films released the film to video on October 21, 1997, followed by a television broadcast later that year on Fox.

 Plot

-Annabelle, a calf, is born on Christmas Eve in the rural farming community of Twobridge, Tennessee.
-Upon meeting Santa Claus, who gives the animals a speaking voice for just one day, she becomes fascinated with his reindeer and their ability to fly, and wishes to fly herself.
+Annabelle, a calf, is born on Christmas Eve on the farm of Charlie Baker in the rural farming community of Twobridge, Tennessee.
+Each Christmas, Santa Claus gives the animals a speaking voice for just one day; upon meeting him, Annabelle becomes fascinated with his reindeer and their ability to fly, and wishes to fly herself.
+Annabelle is granted as a gift to Charlie's grandson, Billy.

-Having been granted the temporary ability to speak, she befriends farmer Charles “Charlie” Baker's grandson, Billy, who has been a mute since he inhaled smoke from a barn fire which also claimed the lives of his parents.
-Billy's mean Aunt Agnes, the sister of Billy's late father, arrives from the city.
-Charlie despises Agnes and the two get into an argument about Billy's well-being, with Charlie pointing out that Agnes did not want custody of her nephew after his parents died, but she reconsidered, mostly in order to have a "perfect Christmas".
-Charlie refuses to give up Billy, but Agnes threatens legal action against him.
+Some time prior, a fire in the barn killed both of Billy's parents and left Billy in Charlie's custody, unable to talk and terrified of the barn.
+Annabelle befriends Billy and helps him overcome his fear.
+In a larger city, Agnes, Billy's mean aunt, is trying to celebrate the "perfect Christmas" but realizes that it would not be so without a child; she begins discussing with her attorney about how to gain custody of Billy, even though she had rejected custody of him after the barn fire.
+She visits the farm, which she loathes, to warn Charlie of her plans; Billy makes it clear he has no interest in living with Agnes.

 Meanwhile, Annabelle accidentally reveals her ability to speak; since Billy himself cannot speak, their secret is safe.
 They go sledding with Billy's best friend Emily and they accidentally crash into the fence of Gus Holder, Charlie's grouchy neighbor.
 Knowing that Charlie cannot pay for the damages to the fence, Gus takes Annabelle until Charlie can raise the money, which he does by selling an old music box that belonged to Billy's mother and his late daughter, Sarah.